 - NoSQL style data (JSON and webservices)

 Data can be centralized in one location or distributed geographically.
-If you are looking to spread out data over more than just one continent, we recommend Multi-Master replication (BDR or some other solution).
+If you are looking to spread out data over more than just one continent, we recommend Multi-Master replication.

 High-scalability for your OLTP workload

 Many customers are facing an unpredictable high load.
 Therefore many people are using NoSQL hoping for superior performance.
 However, NoSQL is not the solution to scalability problems from a relational point of view.

 PostgreSQL can scale as nicely or even better than any NoSQL solution commonly used out there.
 Benchmarks have shown that millions of transactions per second can be processed with a modern PostgreSQL setup.

 Mind that PostgreSQL can handle NoSQL workloads VERY well by providing specialized data types (JSON, JSONB).
 Why not use the power of a fully featured relational database in favor of a simple key / value store?

 Contact us today to receive your personal offer from CYBERTEC or to discuss PostgreSQL performance and scalability further in detail.
 We offer timely delivery, professional handling, and 20 years of PostgreSQL experience.Contact us